 The 1980s was an age of pixels, perms, and Pandas – Fiat Pandas.
-The first-generation Panda won fans with its utilitarian, no-nonsense approach and, through the years, the formula remained the same.
+The first-generation Panda won fans for its utilitarian, no-nonsense approach and through the years the underlying formula remained the same.
 Now, Fiat has gone back to the future with an all-new Grande Panda for the modern age.
 This takes inspiration from the original Panda’s boxy proportions, enlarges them, and adds electrification.
 Hoping to ride on the wave of other retro-modern EVs like the Renault 5, the Grande Panda’s throwback styling and characterful interior sets it apart from the closely related Citroën ë-C3.
 If its looks don’t get your attention, the price certainly will.
 The Grande Panda undercuts its rivals to become one of the most cost-effective electric cars available and this, combined with the decent range, fun design and clever use of space makes it a very compelling choice.
 It is a car with so much charm, you’ll likely forgive the flimsy plastics, jiggly ride, and the so-so driving experience.
 Plus, if you are not ready to go electric there’s a hybrid option available too.

 Expert rating: 5/5

-Reliability of a Fiat Grande Panda Electric
+Reliability of a Fiat Grande Panda

 “Buyers will be covered by a standard three-year warranty and the battery gets its own eight-year/100,000-mile cover”